quipucords/qpc/docs/source/man.rst

 ``--report=report_identifier``

   Contains the report identifier to use to retrieve and upload the insights report.
 Mutually exclusive with the ``--scan-job`` option.

+``--input-file=path to tar.gz containing the Insights report``

+  Contains the path to the tar.gz containing the Insights report.

 ``--no-gpg``